doctaphred/profile/README.md

         but  the value of the PATH variable is not used to search for the file- name.

+Note that, by default, most macOS terminals open new shells as login shells, but most Linux terminals do not.

 Also from `man bash`:

         BUGS